 Patrick Osei: Promasidor Ghana’s Marketing Manager, Reportedly Passes Away in a Highway Crash

-- The car accident which occurred on Saturday, May 2, 2026, led to the untimely death of the top Promasidor employee
+- The fatal car accident, which occurred on Saturday, May 2, 2026, led to the untimely death of the top Promasidor employee

-- Ghanaians on social media who watched the video of the accident scene shared their varied thoughts in the comment section
+- Ghanaian social media users who watched the video of the accident scene shared condolence messages in the comments section

-The Marketing Manager of Promasidor Ghana, Patrick Osei, popularly called Pomo by his relations, has reportedly passed away after a road accident at Suhyin along the Koforidua–Tafo highway on May 2, 2026.
+The Marketing Manager of Promasidor Ghana, Patrick Osei, reportedly passed away in a road accident at Suhyin along the Koforidua-Tafo highway on May 2, 2026.

 Source: Facebook

-Eyewitnesses present narrated that Patrick Osei was driving in his direction towards Koforidua at a top speed when a Hyundai H100, which overtook a motor, veered into the lane of the deceased.
+Eyewitnesses narrated that Osei was driving in his direction towards Koforidua when a Hyundai H100 moved into his lane while overtaking.

-In an attempt to prevent a head-on collision, Patrick Osei lost control, veered off the road and hit the tree.
+In an attempt to prevent a head-on collision, the Promisador manager lost control of his vehicle, veered off the road and hit the tree.

 "It all happened so fast.
 He tried to avoid the impact, but the car lost control and hit the tree," the witness said.